iachai02/devnotes/notes/javascript.md

 - `const object2 = object1`: this is just copying a reference to object2
 - when you are comparing two objects, you are comparing the references, not the values inside
 - `const { property } = object`: destructuring; takes the property from object and saves it to a variable

+## Document Object Model (DOM)

+- `document.title`: changes the title of the html document
+- `document.body.innerHTML`: will change the html inside the body element to whatever you assign it to
+- `document.querySelector('htmlElement')`: access any html element
+    - `document.querySelector('.className')`: accesses the element given the class name